devopsguys/PSForge/README.md

 PSForge will fetch 3rd party module dependencies for you and place them in the `packages` folder.
 When running `Test-DSCModule`, [Nuget](https://www.nuget.org/) dependencies that are listed in `dependencies.psm1` will be resolved and downloaded automatically.

-Test Kitchen will then upload the `packages` folder and place them onto the `PSModulePath`
+Test Kitchen will then upload the `packages` folder and place them onto the `PSModulePath` of the VM.

 `dependencies.psm1` contains the list of Nuget packages that the DSC module relies upon to run, and the list of Nuget feeds that hosts those packages.